-As I embark on a new adventure as the CIO of Radiology at MEDNAX and vRad, I cannot help but reflect on the history of imaging informatics – and look ahead to the future innovations that emerging technology will bring.
+As the CIO of Radiology at MEDNAX and vRad, I cannot help but reflect on the history of imaging informatics – and look ahead to the future innovations that emerging technology will bring.

 Looking Back: The History of Radiology Informatics

 Radiologists and radiology informatics professionals have always embraced information technology.
 The link between radiology and the technology that enables it is ever-present.
 From the early days of digitization and teleradiology, to today’s advanced workflows and visualization, the industry as a whole is constantly looking for ways to incorporate new technologies into the clinical workflow to improve quality, outcomes, and ultimately patient care.

 Radiology information technology today encompasses all the technology used to create a high quality diagnostic report.
 In this simplified definition, I include all the facets of image capture, storage, routing, processing, and display; all the tools and workflows needed to support sub-specialty requirements; and all the connective integrations, interfaces, voice recognition tools, and communication channels.

 No small list – complicated in both range and scope.

 Yet, when properly implemented, the technology disappears into the background.
 Working behind the scenes, it enables radiologists to derive an accurate image interpretation and diagnosis, rapidly communicate those results, and empowers patients and their physicians to proceed with treatment, consultation, or surgery planning – all at a reduced timescale.